American Idol: Media sponsorship

 Ford Motor Company and Coca-Cola were two of the first sponsors of American Idol in its first season.
-The sponsorship deal cost around $10 million in the first season, rising to $35 million by the seventh season, and between $50 to $60 million in the tenth season.
+The sponsorship deal cost around $10 million in the first season, rising to $35 million by the seventh season, and between $50 and $60 million in the tenth season.
 The third major sponsor AT&T Wireless joined in the second season but ended after the twelfth season, and Coca-Cola officially ended its sponsorship after the thirteenth season amidst the declining ratings of Idol in the mid-2010s. iTunes sponsored the show since the seventh season.American Idol prominent display of its sponsors' logo and products had been noted since the early seasons.
 By the sixth season, Idol showed 4,349 product placements according to Nielsen Media Research.
 The branded entertainment integration proved beneficial to its advertisers – promotion of AT&T text-messaging as a means to vote successfully introduced the technology into the wider culture, and Coca-Cola has seen its equity increased during the show.